 The Butterfly Club

 A bijoux venue down a laneway off Little Collins Street, The Butterfly Club is a 76 seat theatre space with a kitsch-filled bar awash in cosy atmosphere courtesy low lighting, velvet armchairs and an award-winning cocktail list.
-A haven for emerging performers and established professionals trying out new material, don’t miss the Cabaret Fringe Festival from 2 to 9 July for magicians, psychic readings, chanteuses and racy onstage antics.
+It’s also known as a haven for emerging performers and established professionals trying out new material, from improv comedy to live music and cabaret.

 Need to know where to go for a bite to eat before the show?
 Check out our pre-theatre dining recommendations.